pippim/pippim.github.io/index.md

 Currently there is only one cookie used on the {{ site.title }} website.
 The cookie is used to track the status of the "More" or "Less" button for blog posts.
 This controls how much front matter is displayed at the top of blog posts.

-If you are uncomfortable having the More/Less cookie on your computer you can disable cookies with your browser.
+You can disable cookies using links below.

-## Disable Cookies in Chrome
+### Disable Cookies in Chrome

 [Clear, enable, and manage cookies in Chrome](https://support.google.com/chrome/answer/95647?hl=en&co=GENIE.Platform%3DDesktop)

-## Disable Cookies in Firefox
+### Disable Cookies in Firefox

 [Block websites from storing cookies and site data in Firefox](https://support.mozilla.org/en-US/kb/block-websites-storing-cookies-site-data-firefox)